MR-Linac: Precision Radiation Therapy Cancer Treatment Comes to Providence

 For specific tumor types such as non-metastatic pancreatic, liver, and prostate cancer, it is extremely important to track the internal movement happening during your cancer treatment.
 While you breathe, swallow or digest food, your internal organs move.
 This movement, even if barely noticeable, causes your tumor to constantly change its location.
-Standard radiation cancer care treats anywhere the tumor might be located, including the surrounding healthy tissue and organs.
+Standard radiation cancer care treats anywhere the tumor might move to during treatment, including the surrounding healthy tissue and organs.
 Unlike standard radiation care, the MR-Linac allows your doctor to track, and dose, your tumor in real time, greatly decreasing the amount of radiation to healthy tissue and organs.
 This means your tumor can receive a stronger cancer destroying radiation treatment, while at the same time decreasing the negative side effects.

 MR-Linac System Treatment Process

 We start with a planning appointment which may include pre-treatment scans and fitting you with accessories that help you lay in a more comfortable and consistent position for each visit.

 Using your pre-treatment scans, your doctor will create a personalized plan and schedule you for your first treatment session.

 At the beginning of every treatment session we will help you get into the correct position.
 Next, we will take an MRI scan.
 The new scan will be compared to the original scan, so your plan can be adjusted for best possible treatment.